RaviTella/qnamakerbot/README.md

     ```

 - In a terminal, navigate to `qnamakerbot`
+- Update appsettings.json file with the QnA service conenction information
 - Run the bot from a terminal or from Visual Studio, choose option A or B.

   A) From a terminal